Fifty Miles of Concrete Pavement

 Starting with Eisenhower’s 1953 speech The Chance for Peace,* our collaboration soon veered off course, wandering through conversational territories in their effort to find common ground.
 As such, this new body of work is an attempt at correspondence.
 It is a monument to the mismatched: a study of conflict from conflicting perspectives, and an exercise in equivalence.
 It is about proximity and scale, land art and Skype.
 It’s also about friendship.

-Media : Digital photography, correspondence, distorted jeans, two-channel HD video (8.33 mins)
+Media : Photography, emails, distorted jeans, two-channel HD video (8.33 mins)

 Exhibitions : Amalgamated (NYC) Metamatic (Athens)